RhodiumToad/pllua-ng/README.md

       row.foo  -- value of column "foo"
       row[3]   -- note this is attnum=3, which might not be the third column if columns have been dropped

+Arrays can be indexed normally as a[1] or a[3][6] etc. By default array indexes in PG start at 1, but values starting at other indexes can be constructed.
+One-dimensional arrays (but not higher dimensions) can be extended by adding elements with indexes outside the current bounds; ranges of unassigned elements between assigned ones contain NULL.

 tostring() works on any datum and returns its string representation.